itsniteshh/Power-BI-Challenge/README.md

 # Day 5 - 20th May' 24
 - Completed Day 5
 - Learnt about filter and slicers, tool tips and tree map visual

+# Day 6 - 21st May' 24
+- Completed Day 6
+- Learnt about forecasting and finding anomalies. also, learnt how to use custom and selected columns